workshopper/learnyoureact/exercises/props/problem.en.md

-Let's pass values form parent Component to child Component.
+Let's pass values from parent Component to child Component.

 Child Component can get values which is defined as attribute in parent Component, or element which is nested by parent Component